AlecGoncharow/bridges-simpletron/README.md

 Your compiled code should show up in your `./bin` directory.

-You will need to have `BRIDGES_USER_NAME` and `BRIDGES_API_KEY` set in your `env`, otherwise you can pass your BRIDGES user name and API key as args to the binary respectively.
+You will need to have `BRIDGES_USER_NAME` and `BRIDGES_API_KEY` set in your `env`, otherwise you can pass your BRIDGES assignment number, user name, and API key as args to the binary respectively.